Ayush7865/stone-paper-scissor-game/README.md

-# 🪨 Rock-Paper-Scissors Game
+# 🪨 Stone-Paper-Scissor Game

 🎮 Live Demo: [Play Now](https://stone-paper-scissor-game-rose.vercel.app)

-A simple and responsive Rock-Paper-Scissors game built using HTML, *CSS, and **JavaScript*.
+A simple and responsive Stone-Paper-Scissor game built using HTML, *CSS, and **JavaScript*.
 The player competes against the computer, with outcomes determined by standard rules.
 Designed for an intuitive and fun user experience on all devices.

 ---